elixir-lang/elixir-lang.github.com/install.markdown

 ## Installing Erlang

-The only prerequisite for Elixir is Erlang, version 18.0 or later, which can be easily installed with [Precompiled packages](https://www.erlang-solutions.com/resources/download.html).
+The only prerequisite for Elixir is Erlang, version {{ site.data.elixir-versions.minimum_otp_version }} or later, which can be easily installed with [Precompiled packages](https://www.erlang-solutions.com/resources/download.html).
 In case you want to install it directly from source, it can be found on [the Erlang website](http://www.erlang.org/download.html) or by following the excellent tutorial available in the [Riak documentation](https://docs.basho.com/riak/latest/ops/building/installing/erlang/).

 For Windows developers, we recommend the precompiled packages.
 Those on a Unix platform can probably get Erlang installed via one of the many package distribution tools.

 After Erlang is installed, you should be able to open up the command line (or command prompt) and check the Erlang version by typing `erl`.
 You will see some information as follows:

-    Erlang/OTP 18 (erts-7) [64-bit] [smp:2:2] [async-threads:0] [hipe] [kernel-poll:false]
+    {{ site.data.elixir-versions.erl_output }}

 Notice that depending on how you installed Erlang, Erlang binaries might not be available in your PATH.
 Be sure to have Erlang binaries in your [PATH](https://en.wikipedia.org/wiki/Environment_variable), otherwise Elixir won't work!